François Mitterrand: Work in France under the Vichy administration: 1941–1943

-Mitterrand worked from January to April 1942 for the Légion française des combattants et des volontaires de la révolution nationale (Legion of French combatants and volunteers of the national revolution) as a civil servant on a temporary contract.
-François Mitterrand worked under Jean-Paul Favre de Thierrens who was a spy for the British secret service.
-He then moved to the Commissariat au reclassement des prisonniers de guerre (Service for the Reorientation of POWs).
+With help from a friend of his mother, Mitterrand got a job as a mid-level functionary of the Vichy government, looking after the interests of POWs.
+This was very unusual for an escaped prisoner, and he later claimed to have served as a spy for the Free French Forces.
+Mitterrand worked from January to April 1942 for the Légion française des combattants et des volontaires de la révolution nationale ("Legion of French combatants and volunteers of the national revolution") as a civil servant on a temporary contract.
+Mitterrand worked under Jean-Paul Favre de Thierrens who was a spy for the British secret service.
+He then moved to the Commissariat au reclassement des prisonniers de guerre ("Service for the Reorientation of POWs").
 During this period, Mitterrand was aware of Thierrens's activities and may have helped in his disinformation campaign.
 At the same time, he published an article detailing his time as a POW in the magazine France, revue de l'État nouveau (the magazine was published as propaganda by the Vichy Regime).